graphand/dynamic-deno-server/README.md

 - **Isolation**: Each subdirectory server runs in its own network namespace, providing isolation.
 - **Permissions**: The Docker container runs with `--privileged` to allow network namespace operations.
 Ensure you trust the code being run.
 - **Code Validation**: Subdirectory code is validated before execution using `deno check`.
+- **Logging Permissions**: Ensure that the `/opt/logs` directory is properly secured, especially if it contains sensitive information.

 ## Troubleshooting 🛠️

 - **Ports in Use**: Ensure that the port `9999` is not in use on your host machine.
 - **Permissions**: Docker needs to run with `--privileged` to manage network namespaces.
-- **Directory Mounting**: The `/opt/functions` directory must be accessible and mounted correctly in the Docker container.
+- **Directory Mounting**: The `/opt/functions` and `/opt/logs` directories must be accessible and mounted correctly in the Docker container.
+- **Logging Not Working**: If logs are not being generated, ensure that `ENABLE_LOGS` is set to `true` and that the `/opt/logs` directory has the correct permissions.

 Feel free to open an issue if you encounter any problems!

 ---

 Happy Coding! 🎉

+---

+**Note**: Remember to replace `/path/to/local/logs` with the actual path where you want to store the logs on your host machine when running the Docker container.